anuragambuja/data-engineering-gcp/Dataflow.md

 - It can be used as a long-running batch engine.
 - Dataflow SQL is not only restricted to GCP-native services like BigQuery or Pub/Sub.
 We are also planning to integrate with many others like Kafka and Bigtable.
 - A Dataflow Template can be implemented using either Calcite SQL or ZetaSQL dialects.

+# Dataflow Performace:
+- Key Space and Parallelism: the maximum amount of parallelism is determined by the number of keys.
+More machines will not be able to do any more work if key space is limited.
+  - Too many keys: If the key space is very large, consider using hashes separating keys out internally.
+This is especially useful if keys carry date/time information.
+In this case you can "re-use" processing keys from the past that are no longer active, essentially for free.
+  - Limited keyspace will make it hard to share workload, and per-key ordering will kill performance.
+Increase number of keys eg. if windows are distinct, use composite(window + keys) keys.
+If reading from files, prefer reading from splittable compression formats like Avro

+# Dataflow Deployment Flowchart:
+-  if it's the first time deploying the pipeline, there's no existing state to consider.
+So you just deploy the pipeline
+-  If there's an existing pipeline, and you want to update it, you should take a snapshot of your pipeline.This ensures that you have a working state you can revert your pipeline to if you observe an issue with your new deployment.Once you’ve taken a snapshot, you’re ready to update your job.
+You need to account for any changes to the names of the pipeline's transformations by providing the mapping from old names to the new.If the updated pipeline is compatible, the update will succeed, and you'll get a new pipeline in place of the old, without losing the state of the previous version of the pipeline.
+-  If the update is not possible, then you’ll need to choose between drain and cancel options.
+If you can replay the source, then you can choose to cancel the pipeline, which will drop any in-flight data.You can then deploy the new pipeline, and replay the data from the source.
+If replay is not possible, then you can drain the pipeline.
+Ingestion stops immediately, windows are closed, and processing of in flight elements will be allowed to complete.
+This will not lose data, but you may end up with incomplete aggregations in your output sink.Once the pipeline has been drained, you can relaunch the pipeline.